Advice for inpatient mental health workers

 See the information below on child developmental stages.

 An important protective factor for children is having access to other supportive adults who they can go to when they have concerns or when their parent is unwell and they are in need of extra support.

 - Ensure that children have the telephone numbers of about four trusted adults (including their parents) to call in an emergency, and that they know about the Kid’s Helpline (1800 55 1800).
 It’s free (even from mobiles), run 24-hours-a-day and confidential.

 - Suggest that the child and family make a care plan for times when their parent may be unwell or hospitalised.
 You can help the child develop this plan, or suggest that caregivers may develop it with the child.

-- Use the templates we've created below to help you develop your own plans.
-You may like to fill these in, or just use them as a guide.
+- Use the templates we’ve created below to help you develop your own plans.
+You may want to fill these in, or just use them as a guide.

 - Ask children whether they are required to do more around the house than others their age due to their parent being unwell.
-Do they take responsibility for their parent's medication regime, for example?
-If so, consider referring children who are providing care for their parents to a young carer service for social support, information, advocacy and respite (e.g. the Commonwealth Carer Resource Centre, ph.
-1800 242 636).
+Do they take responsibility for their parent’s medication regime, for example?
+If so, consider referring children who are providing care for their parents to a young carer service for social support, information, advocacy and respite (e.g. the Carer Gateway, phone 1800 422 737).

 School and community activities

 Protective factors for children in this area include the child participating in a range of activities outside of the home, pursuing their own interests and having close friends.